Marcy Pro PM4400 Leverage Multi Gym Review

 Overall: I haven't covered all the exercises, but I will say that this machine is whisper quiet & silky smooth.
 Some seriously thorough consideration has been put into the design of this Marcy & so it can do a lot, & it does it all very well indeed.

 Lastly: Smith machine systems are really the only alternative to a system like this, but they are inferior in a number of ways.
-They take up a lot more space, they don't move as freely, you need to spend a bit to get a good, safe one & they're more of a hazard if you have children.
-They also have a rigid plane of motion for the main 'Smith' exercises, so you'll need to spend even more on a huge Smith/Jones machine to get the three dimensional movement that this Marcy already gives you - & why would you when the Marcy is way more compact?
+They take up a lot more space, they don't move as freely, you need to spend a fair bit to get a good, safe one, & their 'guillotine motion' makes them more of a hazard if you have children.
+They also have a rigid plane of motion for the main 'Smith' exercises, so you'll need to spend even more on a huge Smith/Jones machine to get the two dimensional movement that this Marcy already gives you - & why would you when the Marcy is way more compact?

 Take it from me - a level 3 qualified fitness instructor with 35 years training experience ...if you want safe, friction-free, heavy duty home training - this Marcy Pro PM-4400 is about the best thing on the market right now, in terms of functionality, quality & value for money.

-It CAN be used with standard 1" weights (if you don't attach the Olympic sleeves) but I would say Olympic weights are better for quietness (sleeves are plastic but the under bars are metal) & because it's easier to find Tri-grip Olympic plates, which are easier to lift & hold - so less likely likely to drop on your foot.
+It CAN be used with standard 1" weights (if you don't attach the Olympic sleeves) but I would say Olympic weights are better for quietness (the sleeves are plastic but the under bars are metal) & because it's easier to find tri-grip Olympic plates (than tri-grip standard plates) which are easier to lift & hold - so less likely likely to drop on your foot.

-So yes - if you want quick results for your hard work with a sturdy & versatile multi-gym system, I would definitely recommend the Marcy PM-4400.
+So yes - if you want quick results for your hard work with a sturdy & versatile multi-gym system, zero friction & no cables or pulleys to replace, I would definitely recommend the Marcy PM-4400.
 It's a system you can upgrade & you're never likely to grow out of.